 Notably, the boosted decision tree regression model showed lower values for both Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), signifying superior precision compared to the linear regression model.
 The coefficient of determination demonstrated that the boosted decision tree regression model exhibits a good fit to the input data, making it potentially applicable for predicting data points beyond those utilized in model creation.
 On the other hand, the good fit of the linear regression model based on the coefficient of determination is associated with greater errors in predicting tensile strength.
 This underscores differences between model accuracy and predictive capabilities, highlighting the need for careful consideration in choosing the appropriate model for specific applications.

-Acknowledgments: This work has been supported by the Spanish Ministry of Economy and Competitiveness (MINECO) with the project: PROMADEPCOL: MAT2017-84909-C2-2-R. C.P. thanks Santiago Grisolía fel-lowship (GRISOLIAP/2019/113) from Generalitat Valenciana.
+Acknowledgments: This work has been supported by the Spanish Ministry of Economy and Competitiveness (MINECO) with the project: PROMADEPCOL: MAT2017-84909-C2-2-R. C.P. thanks Santiago Grisolía fellowship (GRISOLIAP/2019/113) from Generalitat Valenciana.

 Conflicts of interest: The authors declare no conflict of interest.
 The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, or in the decision to publish the results.